sindresorhus/cpy/readme.md

 }
 ```

+- `completedFiles` - Number of files copied so far.
+- `totalFiles` - Total number of files to copy.
-- `completedSize` is in bytes
+- `completedSize` - Number of bytes copied so far.
-- `percent` is a value between `0` and `1`
+- `percent` - Progress percentage as a value between `0` and `1`.
-- `sourcePath` is the absolute source path of the current file being copied.
+- `sourcePath` - Absolute source path of the current file being copied.
-- `destinationPath` is The absolute destination path of the current file being copied.
+- `destinationPath` - Absolute destination path of the current file being copied.

+#### handler(progress)

+Type: `Function`

 Note that the `.on()` method is available only right after the initial `cpy` call, so make sure you add a `handler` before awaiting the promise: